matthiasgoe/volca-sampler-librarian/README.md

 ## What this fork does

 - **Import many files at once** instead of one at a time.
-- **Persistent library** — imported samples and your slot layout are remembered between sessions.
 - **0–99 slot grid** with drag-and-drop assignment; a sample stays in the library and can be placed in more than one slot.
 - **Batch transfer** of all or a selected subset of slots.